wtoivo/RM2-ODL-quali-book/docs/08-FAQs.md

 # Frequently Asked Questions

+This page was last updated 23/06/23

 ## General Project questions

-1.I'm not sure how the qualitative portfolio and the qualitative report work together - should we focus on one before looking at the other?*
+### 1. How do the portfolio and qualitative report work together - should we focus on one before looking at the other?

 The qualitative portfolio is designed to support you in developing skills that would be important for actually running qualitative studies (e.g. reflexivity, developing questions, awareness of ethics, awareness of good/bad practice for data collection).
 The report is designed to support you in developing your data analysis skills and then writing up this information into a report.